karimarttila/karimarttila.github.io/_posts/2018-11-19-five-languages-five-stories.md

 ### Lines of Code

-This part is probably the most scientific part in this blog post — everyone can verify the results cloning the repos in [my Github](https://github.com/karimarttila) and running "find . -iname <language-extension> | xargs wc -l".
+This part is probably the most scientific part in this blog post — everyone can verify the results cloning the repos in [my Github](https://github.com/karimarttila) and running ```find . -iname <language-extension> | xargs wc -l```.

 Headers used in the table: